A Legacy in Motion

 Production and Soundscape

-Throughout the project, Snoop balances his signature G-funk sound with modern sensibilities.
-On “Dogg Wattup Doe?,” he allows Peezy to take the lead, resulting in a track that fuses elements of jazz rap and cloud rap.
-The second half of the album maintains this momentum, with “Pop My Shit” featuring Trinidad Jame$ providing a trunk-knocking gangsta rap experience backed by a Young Fyre beat.
-The project concludes with “Q.T.S.A.M.Y.A.H.,” a soulful collaboration with October London that serves as a reminder of the respect Snoop has earned over his storied career.
+Snoop Dogg continues to demonstrate his ability to curate diverse sounds.
+On “Dogg Wattup Doe?,” he allows Peezy to take the lead, blending elements of cloud rap and jazz rap to represent the Detroit sound.
+The latter half of the album maintains this momentum, with “Pop My Shit” featuring Trinidad Jame$ providing a trunk-knocking highlight produced by Young Fyre.
+The project concludes with “Q.T.S.A.M.Y.A.H.,” a soulful collaboration with October London that serves as a reminder of the respect Snoop has earned throughout his decades-long career.

 Final Verdict